The Honeynet Project

 Founded in 1999, The Honeynet Project is an international, non-profit (501c3) research organization dedicated to improving the security of the Internet at no cost to the public.

-For the past ten years everything we have done and continue to do is based on the principles of opensource and volunteer efforts.
-Our bylaws specifically state any software or papers developed and published by the organization must be licensed as open source and made freely available to the community.
+For over 15 years, everything we have done and continue to do is based on the principles of opensource and volunteer efforts.
+Our bylaws specifically state that any software or papers developed and published by the organization must be licensed as open source and made freely available to the community.

 Our goal is to help coordinate the development, deployment, advancement and research findings of honeypot related technologies.
-With over thirty chapters, one hundred members and twenty opensource research projects around around the world, we are a highly diverse and international organization.
+With over forty five international chapters, three hundred and fifty members and thirty open source research projects around around the world, we are a mature, highly diverse and international organization.